Slayer95/aura-bot/FEATURES.md

 - Supports flipping coins, and randomly picking items from a list
 - Users can send whispers cross-realm
 - Can send cross-realm game invitations to other players
+- Users can measure their APM and enable warnings if their APM drops
 - Optionally equalizes players' latencies for competitive settings
+- Optionally implements an APM limiter as a handicap mechanism

 # Permissions:
 - Staff from some PvPGN realms no longer have access to